×

 If you have not spent a lot of time in Woodlands, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Woodlands, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Woodlands for a long time, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay in the area for a long period or if you prefer not to have the responsibilities that come with homeownership.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes.
 Financially, buying a home requires a significant upfront cost, including a down payment and closing costs.
 You'll also need to be able to afford the ongoing costs, such as mortgage payments, insurance, and maintenance.
 Renting, meanwhile, typically involves lower upfront costs, although rents can be high in desirable areas like Woodlands.
 It's also worth considering the current property market in Woodlands.
 If property prices are high and predicted to fall, it might be better to rent for now and buy later.
 Conversely, if prices are low and expected to rise, it could be a good time to buy.
 In conclusion, the decision to buy or rent a home in Woodlands, Singapore, should be based on your personal and financial circumstances, as well as the current state of the property market.
-It's a significant decision, so it's worth taking the time to consider all the factors and perhaps seek advice from a financial advisor or real estate professional," remarked one expat who made the move to Woodlands.
+It's a significant decision, so it's worth taking the time to consider all the factors and perhaps seek advice from a financial advisor or real estate professional," said one expat who made the move to Woodlands.

 What cultural faux pas should I try to avoid making in Woodlands?